 Learn more about periodontal maintenance.

 TMJ refers to the jaw joint, also known as the temporomandibular joint.
 Patients can experience dental issues that cause disruption and irritation in the joint.
 They may experience problems opening or closing their jaw fully, they can also experience clicking or popping sensations, facial pain, or even migraines.
 Sometimes patients aren’t aware that their symptoms stem from their jaw joint.
 We can review the joint and look for TMD or temporomandibular joint disorders.
 There are treatments designed to alleviate any pain or discomfort associated with the TMJ.

 Read more about TMJ and the treatments available to help with the pain.

-If you have obstructive sleep apnea, you may benefit from an oral appliance.
-An oral appliance will keep your jaw in the proper position during sleep.
-This opens your airway and improves your breathing during sleep.
-With an oral appliance, you may find yourself feeling more well-rested, alert and happy, thanks to a full night's sleep.
+Patients who suffer from obstructive sleep apnea, may benefit from simply wearing an oral appliance.
+We can provide an oral appliance designed to keep your jaw in a better position during sleep.
+This includes opening your airway and improving your ability to breathe while you sleep.
+Wearing a simple oral appliance while you sleep can help you feel more rested, alert and even improve your overall happiness, all thanks to a full night's sleep.

 Learn more about how an oral appliance could improve your sleep.

 Read more about oral appliances for sleep apnea.